-Refugees seeking ‘safe haven’ among 49 killed in New Zealand massacre
+What we know about the people killed in the New Zealand shooting

 The friend survived; Nabi did not.

 “There’s no words,” Nabi’s son, Omar Nabi, told local news organization Newshub.
-“People were praying, people were praying at their mosque.
+“People were praying at their mosque.
 They got shot in the back.
-This is not … this is not what humans do.”
+This is not . . . this is not what humans do.”

-At least 49 people were killed Friday in a rampage that spanned two mosques in Christchurch, on New Zealand’s South Island.
-The shooting suspect, 28-year-old Australian Brenton Harrison Tarrant, killed 41 people at Al Noor and another seven at nearby Linwood Mosque, authorities said.
+At least 50 people were killed Friday in a rampage that spanned two mosques in Christchurch, on New Zealand’s South Island.
+The accused shooter, 28-year-old Australian Brenton Harrison Tarrant, allegedly killed 41 people at Al Noor and seven more at nearby Linwood Mosque, authorities said.
 Another victim died at a hospital.

+Authorities said Saturday a 50th person was later found dead in one of the mosques.

-Officials have yet to release the 49 names, but friends and family have slowly begun to identify their loved ones as those who perished in the mosques.
-The victims include refugees from a number of countries, high school students, toddlers, academics and leaders of local Muslim organizations.
+Officials have yet to release the victims’ names, but friends and family have slowly begun to identify their loved ones as those who perished in the mosques.
+The slain include refugees and immigrants from several countries, high school students, toddlers, academics, and leaders of local Muslim organizations.

-Survivors are sharing harrowing stories of those who ran toward danger to save others.
-In the absence of information from officials, some have identified dead loved ones through the shooter’s livestream video and conversations with those who witnessed the gruesome aftermath.
+Government officials have confirmed that there are at least six fatalities from Pakistan, four from Jordan and four from Egypt.
+The Saudi Arabian Embassy confirmed that two of its citizens were injured, and the family of one later told the news organization Al Arabiya he had died of his injuries.

+The New Zealand Red Cross is maintaining a list of names online of those who have not yet been accounted for.
+The list is color-coded: orange for “missing” and green for “I am alive.”

+Milne said someone had seen his son – whom he called a “brave little soldier” – on the mosque floor, bleeding.

+“It’s so hard . . . to see him just gunned down by someone who didn’t care about anyone or anything,” Milne told the Herald.
+“I know where he is.
+I know he’s at peace.”
-Two members of one Syrian refugee family who came to New Zealand in 2018 were killed in the massacre, and a third was injured, the organization Syrian Solidarity New Zealand confirmed.
-Khaled Mustafa attended prayers Friday with his two sons, Hamza, 14, and Zaid, 13.
-Mustafa and Hamza were killed in the shooting, Syrian Solidarity said, and Zaid underwent a six-hour operation to mend his wounds.

-Zaid is in stable condition, the organization said, but he does not yet know his father and brother were killed.
+Two members of one Syrian refugee family were killed in the massacre, and a third was injured, the organization Syrian Solidarity New Zealand confirmed.
+Khaled Mustafa and his 14-year old son Hamza were killed in the shooting, Syrian Solidarity said.
+Another son, Zaid, 13, underwent a six-hour operation and does not yet know his father and brother were killed.

+Mustafa came to New Zealand with his wife, two sons and daughter in 2018, Syrian Solidarity said.

 “It is deeply saddening that these refugees have come all the way from Syria to New Zealand, thinking that it was a safe haven,” Ali Akil, with Syrian Solidarity, told Newshub.
 “They escaped death and torture in Syria, to come to New Zealand, and be killed here.”

 Abdulrahman Hashi, 60, a preacher at Dar Al Hijrah Mosque in Minneapolis, told The Washington Post that his 4-year-old nephew was among those killed.
-He received a phone call Friday morning from his brother-in-law Adan Ibrahin Dirie, who was in the hospital with gunshot wounds.
-Dirie had been worshipping in Christchurch that morning with his five children when the gunman opened fire.
+He received a phone call Friday morning from his brother-in-law Adan Ibrahin Dirie, who was in a hospital with gunshot wounds.
+Dirie had been worshiping in Christchurch that morning with his five children when the gunman opened fire.
 Four of his children escaped unharmed, but the youngest, Abdullahi, was killed.

-The family had fled Somalia in the mid-1990s as refugees and resettled in New Zealand.
+The family had fled Somalia in the mid-1990s as refugees and re-settled in New Zealand.

 “You cannot imagine how I feel,” he said.
 “He was the youngest in the family.”
-He said that he would preach against Islamophobia during Friday prayers.
-“This is a problem of extremism.
-Some people think the Muslims in their country are part of that, but these are innocent people.”

 Adeeb Sami’s trip to New Zealand was supposed to be joyful – a chance for the Dubai-based father to surprise his twin children in time for their birthday.

-Instead, the 52-year-old ended up in surgery to have a bullet removed from his spine after he dived in front of his two sons to protect them from a gunman who stormed a mosque in Christchurch on Friday, Gulf News reported.
+Instead, the 52-year-old dove in front of his two sons to protect them from a gunman, then faced surgery to remove a bullet from his spine, Gulf News reported.

-By the time the rampage was over, the gunman had killed 41 people.
-An attack at another mosque killed seven more, and one victim died at a hospital, leaving the country reeling in the aftermath of its deadliest mass shooting in recent history.

 “My dad is a real hero,” Sami’s daughter, Heba, told Gulf News on Friday.
 “He got shot in the back near his spine in an attempt to shield my brothers, but he didn’t let anything happen to them.”